htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 New Features:

+- Added ability for DAGMan to produce job credentials when submitting jobs directly to the *condor_schedd*.
+This behavior can be disabled via :macro:`DAGMAN_PRODUCE_JOB_CREDENTIALS`.
+  :jira:`1711`

+Bugs Fixed:

 - None.

-Bugs Fixed:

-- Fixed a bug where DAGMan would not produce job credentials when submitting jobs directly to the *condor_schedd*.
-Behavior can be disabled via :macro:`DAGMAN_PRODUCE_JOB_CREDENTIALS`.
-  :jira:`1711`

 Version 23.8.1
 --------------